mat-bialek/mat-bialek/README.md

 ### About Me
-My name is [Mateusz Olejarz](https://github.com/mateusz-olejarz), I'm a hard-working, self-motivated computer science student with a passion for tailored solutions and nearly two years of commercial experience in JavaScript and **React**.
+My name is [Mateusz](https://github.com/mateusz-olejarz), I'm a hard-working, self-motivated computer science student with a passion for tailored solutions and nearly two years of commercial experience in JavaScript and **React**.

 <br />